Deadline for the residencies in 2020 has ended.

 - art historians, researchers, writers and curators also welcome.

-Especially the fellowhsip artists to receive a stipend are expected to present a clear project plan for a collaborative/ participatory art practice, public or social art project or an environmental project, which will be realized during the residence.
-At least two months of work/residency, preferably more.
+Especially the community artists who get a stipend (receiving an accommodation free-of-charge) are expected to present a clear project plan for a collaborative/participatory art practice, public or social art project or an environmental project, which will be realized during the residence.
+Minimum two months of work/residency, preferably more.

-RaumArs has successfully been collaborating with Rauman Seudun Katulähetys (Rauma Street Mission including homeless, workshop trainees and youth work) and Rauman Seudun Työnhakijat (Association for the Unemplyed of Rauma) so we all wish for new art projects in collaboration with artists.
+RaumArs has successfully been collaborating with local schools, several art & culture institutions and non-artistic associations.
+In 2019 selected artists have a great possibility to work with for example Rauman Seudun Katulähetys (Rauma Street Mission including homeless, workshop trainees and youth work), Rauman Seudun Työnhakijat (Association for the Job Seekers of Rauma) and Vanhan Rauman korjausrakentamiskeskus Tammela (Old Rauma Renovation Centre Tammela).

-The applicant doesn't have to have previous teaching experience, but need to prove to be able to carry out the project.
+The applicant doesn't have to have previous experience as a teacher, but need to prove to be able to carry out the project.
 RaumArs will give some assistance in producing the accepted proposal for a stipend artist.
 English will be the working language and should be spoken reasonably well.

 Working can also lead to longer-term projects.
 During the first short residency period the focus is on familiarization with local people and environment, the second and longer period carried out on the following months/ following year as a community project (please mention this in your application if you are planning this).
 Within community art projects everyone benefits from good planning.
 In the case the artist is engaged to travel to Rauma twice.